This book is not that serious

 When I moved from Brazil to Finland in 2019, I couldn’t have known I would be far from humans who were not born yet.

-The most epic mix of happiness, FOMO (fear of missing out) and joy gave me an idea: to write and illustrate a bilingual children’s book, a love letter to him.
+The most epic mix of happiness, FOMO (fear of missing out) and joy gave me an idea: to write and illustrate a bilingual children’s book, a love letter to my nephew Francisco.

 It started as a first-birthday gift.
 Two and a half years later, I am auntie of two children instead of one, and I’m finding that writing a book when you’re not an author (or illustrator) is reaaally hard.